boolean-uk/react-state-calculator/README.md

 * `npm start` to start the React development server

 ## Requirements
-You are a required to implement a simplified calculator app.
+You are required to implement a simplified calculator app.
 ![Image](image.png)

 - When the user presses a numbered button on either of the panels, the display above should be updated to show that number.